Updated June 12, 2026

-We’ve logged hundreds of hours driving and evaluating this generation of subcompact luxury SUVs, including the Audi Q3.
+We’ve spent hundreds of hours driving and evaluating subcompact luxury SUVs, including extensive time with the all-new Audi Q3.

 MSRP | KBB Fair Purchase Price (national avg.) | |||